-The firm is well know for the exotic and very beautiful enamel lid decorations on the compacts and carryalls.
-One designer, Richard T. Gaige (1907 - 1992) worked for Volupte before and after WWII in a free lance capacity.
+The firm is well known for the exotic and very beautiful enamel lid decorations on the compacts and carryalls.
+One designer, Richard T. Gaige (1907 - 1992) worked for Volupte before and after WWII in a freelance capacity.

 Volupte (pronounced voloopay) made the most delightful carryalls.
 Ideal for when you do not wish to take a handbag with you but need more than a purse.